Zoom Gatherings (Past and Upcoming)

 Our Service of Remembrance and Thanksgiving will again take place in Memorial Church.
 Over the years, these memorial occasions have occupied an important place in our Reunion programming.
 This coming Saturday June 4th, we will pause to honor and reflect on the 127 classmates no longer with us.
 Readings, hymns, a choral offering by our HR77 class choir, and remarks by Rev. Matthew Ichihashi Potts, Pusey Minister in the Memorial Church, will accompany the calling of the Roll.

-Please join us for the live service from Memorial Church.
-HAA will stream the service on the Harvard channel as a live YouTube session at the link: https://youtu.be/3ovW8GqFfKI.
+You can view a recorded video of the live service from Memorial Church on YouTube at the link: https://youtu.be/3ovW8GqFfKI.
 No registration is required.

 Personal Reflections Sessions